-HWs that are graded for content will receive 40% for overall effort and 60% for the content and effort of 2 to 4 specific questions / problems selected by the instructor.
-You will not be told which questions on each assignment will be graded however, so do all of them if you want a chance to receive full credit.
+HWs that are graded for content will receive 40% for effort (number of completed problems with diagrams out of the full assignment) and 60% for the content and effort of 2 to 4 questions / problems selected by the instructor.
+You will not be told which questions on each assignment will be graded however, so do all of them if you want to receive full credit.

-Conceptual Questions on the HW are usually more difficult for students (since they require "true" understanding) and will have equal or greater weight compared to problems.
-All questions and problems require an analysis based on fundamental principles.
+Conceptual Questions on the HW are usually more difficult for students and will have equal or greater weight to problems, and require an explanation based on physics principles or definitions.